dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * Post execution of ``provision.yml``, IPs/hostnames cannot be re-assigned by changing the mapping file.
 However, the addition of new nodes is supported as explained `here <../addinganewnode.html>`_.

+    * Default Python is installed during provisioning on Ubuntu cluster nodes.
+For Ubuntu 22.04, Python 3.10 is installed.
+For Ubuntu 20.04, Python 3.8 is installed.

 .. caution::

     * Once xCAT is installed, restart your SSH session to the control plane to ensure that the newly set up environment variables come into effect.